peering-manager/peering-manager/docs/models/peering/router.md

 ## In Peering Manager

-Inside Peering Manager, you create routers and connect them to Internet exchanges or assigned direct peering sessions to them.
+Inside Peering Manager, you create routers and connect them to Internet exchanges, and/or assign direct peering sessions to them.
 You'll then be able to track on which router a BGP session is configured as well as add, change or delete said session.
 For each router that you create, the following properties can be configured (n.b. some are optional):

-  * `Name`: a human-readable name attached to a router.
+  * `Name`: human-readable name attached to a router.
-  * `Hostname`: a resolvable FQDN or an IP address to reach the router.
+  * `Hostname`: resolvable FQDN or an IP address to reach the router.
-  * `Platform`: a network operating system which is running on the router.
+  * `Platform`: network operating system which is running on the router.
   * `Encrypt Passwords`: an option to tell if protected BGP sessions use encrypted passwords and if Peering Manager should generate and record the encrypted password if it can.